megalut/megalut/runs/great3/README.md

 Installation
 ============

-The pipeline uses pyhton 2.7 and the usual "scipy stack" (numpy, scipy, matplotlib).
+The pipeline uses python 2.7 and the usual "scipy stack" (numpy, scipy, matplotlib).
 In addition, you will need:

 - GalSim (1.4 or above) https://github.com/GalSim-developers/GalSim
 - astropy (1.1 or above)